 Anxiety can be debilitating.
 In fact, anxiety tends to be more disabling for women than it is for men.
 Recognizing that you have anxiety, and taking steps to manage it, is a great first step.

 Now we will explore ways you can manage panic attacks and low-level anxiety to reduce fear and help you to take back control of your life.

 Emotional and physical health are intrinsically linked.
 When you endeavor to support your mental health, you must also be sure that you are taking care of your biological needs.
-Eat healthily, take regular exercise (even a walk round the block will help) and avoid caffeine, alcohol, and nicotine where possible.
+Eat healthily, take regular exercise (even a walk around the block will help), and avoid caffeine, alcohol, and nicotine where possible.

-For some people, a short course of an anti-anxiety medication provides a starting point for taking control of anxiety.
-Speak to your doctor if you think that this might be a suitable short term approach for you.
+For some people, a short course of anti-anxiety medication provides a starting point for taking control of anxiety.
+Speak to your doctor if you think that this might be a suitable short-term approach for you.

-If you are having a panic attack, there are three things you should do.
+If you have a panic attack, there are three things you should do:

 Focus on your breathing

 Concentrate on breathing in and out slowly and steadily, gradually holding each breath for longer.
 This simple technique is particularly helpful when you are carried away by negative emotions.